3400-17/Bootstrap-Theme/labs/lab4.md

 ### Materials Used:

-* DEO- Nano FPGA
+* DEO-Nano FPGA
 * VGA adapter and cord
+* Monitor

 ### Goals

-The goals for the FPGA team are to write test data into the board's embedded memory and connect it to the VGA driver, to display it on the computer monitor.
+The goals for the FPGA team were to write test data into the board's embedded memory and connect it to the VGA driver, to display it on the computer monitor.

 ### PLL